runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 In general, grammars can be rewritten to remove unwanted parses.
 However, in K, the grammar specification and AST generation are intrinsically linked, so we discourage this approach.
-You will still learn how remove unwanted parses in K towards the end of this lesson.
+You will still learn how to remove unwanted parses in K towards the end of this lesson.
 Now we continue with showing you how to explicitly express the relative precedence of operators in different situations in order to resolve grammar ambiguity.

 Recall that in C, `&&` binds tighter than `||`, i.e., it has higher